v-for-vincent/blog/content/django_auction.rst

 I'm a bit surprised there's no box asking me for the directory from which the command will be run.
 I'll probably have to retrace my steps and set that somewhere a bit later on.

+I follow the setup in the tutorial, but to run the tests, I specify these build steps:

+   cd /home/vincent/Projects/YardSaleEnv
+   source bin/activate
+   pip install -r requirements.pip python manage.py jenkins

+Then, the tutorial mentions setting the location of test reports, but it also says that "test reports from TEST-*.xml now stored in one file - junit.xml" in recent versions of Jenkins.
+I'm not sure what to make of that.
+I'm not using Lettuce, so if the only other reports already have a location, I take it that I don't have to specify any location at all.